| Sent: Monday, June 4, 2001 7:02 AM Subject: A soft gentle man, who will be greatly missed.

 and he did really did look much better.
 He said he felt much

+better and no doubt his LIVER was celebrating.
 It seems one of the major problems with our medical community's

 current treatment of Hepatitis C. is patients are not informed